danielklim/r00tz2018/README.md

 # Setup

 You may complete this workshop using one of the provided laptops or your own.
-At a minimum, you will need a system with an SSH client and a remote desktop client.
+At a minimum, you will need a system with an SSH client and a VNC client.
 Depending on what type of system you're on, the following programs will meet these requirements.

 OS | SSH | VNC
 ------------ | ------------ | -------------